Pat-Lafon/Cobb_Artifact/README.md

 All experiments were run on a 2020 M1 13-inch MacBook Pro with 8 GB of memory.
 As long as you use the provided Docker image or compile the program locally this is sufficient.
-Because of some inefficiencies with Docker on Mac, building the Docker image yourself will require more than 8GB of RAM
+Because of some inefficiencies with Docker on Mac, building the Docker image yourself will require more than 8 GB of RAM

 ## Getting Started with Install/Build